MS Word & LaTeX Templates

 The Application Support Center maintains templates for MS Word and LaTeX in an effort to make adhering to the Graduate Editorial Office Publication Standards a little easier.
 The Word file can be used by both Mac and PC users (see the note to Mac users below).
 These templates are provided in the current .docx format.
 If you need the Word 2003 format (.doc) contact the Application Support Center.
 The LaTeX Template owes a huge debt of gratitude to Ron Smith for developing the ufthesis.cls file.

 The standard template that most students should use.
-We have updated the template to make use of Word’s ability to number Tables and Figures like the Numbered Heading template does.
 This document uses custom Word “styles” to help format your document to meet Editorial Office Guidelines.¬†Note to Macintosh Users:¬†MS Word on a Macintosh will make the Table of Contents, List of Figures, and List of Tables links, that are Required by the Editorial Office, around the page numbers only.
 This link will not comply with the Editorial Requirements and ALL Mac Users must be aware that they will have to make some arrangement make these links over the text as is done on the PC.
 The easiest method is to fully update these tables one last time and convert to pdf on a Windows Machine just before uploading to the Editorial Document Management System.

 A few people prefer to use Times New Roman (Note: while Times New Roman is a very good font in the hard copy version, Arial is a superior font for readability on a computer screen) Please use this version if you are gong to use Times New Roman.